woojiahao/Taiga/README.md

 |**Prefix:** ?|**Creator:** @Chill#4048|**Language:** Kotlin|**Library:** JDA|[Invite Link](https://discordapp.com/oauth2/authorize?client_id=482340927709511682&scope=bot&permissions=8)|[Development Server](https://discord.gg/xtDNfyw)|[Website](https://woojiahao.github.io/Taiga)|
 |---|---|---|---|---|---|---|

+## Features
+* **Raid Control 👮**

+	Taiga offers a built in [raid control system](https://woojiahao.github.io/Taiga/#/raid_control) system that is able to catch, track and record raiders and allow you to properly and easily manage them.

+* **User Management 📚**

+	Taiga has a simple to use [user management system](https://woojiahao.github.io/Taiga/#/moderation_system), allowing you to mute, warn, strike users as well as view their history and various information such as the number of unwanted invites they have sent before etc.

+* **Invite Handling ⛔**

+	Taiga's watchful eye also catches unwanted Discord invites and deals with these ruffians accordingly.

+* **Suggestions System 🔉**

+	Taiga has a built in [suggestion system](https://woojiahao.github.io/Taiga/#/suggestion) that allows your members to provide feedback to you.

+* **Customization 📝**

+	Taiga comes with an open and easy to customize [preference system](https://woojiahao.github.io/Taiga/#/setting_preferences), giving you minute control over the different aspects of her.

+* **Fun ⛷️**

+	Taiga has fun commands for you to mess around with!

 ## Commands Overview
 More information about commands can be found on the [website](https://woojiahao.github.io/Taiga)